28 January 2015

-As Divorce Solicitors we are frequently contacted by people who have obtained a final financial order through the divorce courts but the other party has not complied with the terms of the financial order.
+As divorce lawyers we are frequently contacted by people who have obtained a final financial order through the divorce courts but the other party has not complied with the terms of the financial order.

 They may have an order that the other person pays them a lump sum or regular monthly payments of maintenance or an order for the sale of a property or transfer of a property into a sole name.